 Your partner may be concerned that you are changing yourself due to social expectations or because you don’t believe that they want you enough.
-Let them know that you want the surgery to make YOU feel good about YOUR body, and that you are choosing something that makes you feel empowered.
-If you are considering surgery because of negative input from others, their behaviour may need to be addressed; regardless, your choice shouldn’t lead to more body-shaming, whether you choose to go forward with the surgery or not.
+Let them know that you want the surgery to make YOU feel good about YOUR body.
+You are choosing something that makes you feel empowered.
+If you are considering surgery because of negative input from others, you might need to address their behavior; regardless, your choice shouldn’t lead to more body-shaming, whether you choose to go forward with the surgery or not.
 Also review positive patient experiences with your spouse.

 Educate your spouse about the procedure.

 Your spouse may be objecting because they don’t understand what the procedure involves.
-They may be picturing a more dramatic change in your appearance than will actually result, or they may be worried about your safety.
-For example, if you are considering liposuction, let them know that, according to the Canadian Society for Aesthetic Plastic Surgery, complications are infrequent, skin numbness is to be expected and should be temporary, and you can get back to work within a few days, though swelling and bruising will take two to three weeks to subside.
+They may be picturing a more dramatic change in your appearance than will actually result; or they may be worried about your safety.
+For example, if you are considering liposuction, let them know that, according to the Canadian Society for Aesthetic Plastic Surgery, complications are infrequent.
+Skin numbness is to be expected and should be temporary.
+You can get back to work within a few days, though swelling and bruising will take two to three weeks to subside.
 Letting them in on the details may reassure them that you will still be the partner they love and that you aren’t taking undue risks.

 Let’s Talk About the Body You Want

 We know that people get plastic surgery for a variety of reasons.
 We emphasize an approach focused on what makes you feel most like yourself while trying to give you the body you want.